Balasubramanian-pg/Portfolio-Projects/Parking Nomads/Read Me.md

-This is another excellent project idea!
 The **Weather FOMO - Lost Revenue Weather Tracker** addresses a critical challenge for businesses that are heavily influenced by weather conditions.
 By leveraging weather data and predictive analytics, businesses can proactively mitigate revenue losses caused by unexpected weather changes.
 Let’s refine and expand the solution to make it comprehensive and actionable.

 ---